 In January 2011, we granted options to purchase a total of 428,698 shares of our common stock to our directors, executive officers and employees.
 All of these grants had an exercise price of \$8.37 per share, which our board of directors determined to be the fair value of our common stock at the time of grant.
 The grants to our directors were standard annual director grants, in this case for service during 2011.
 Each director received an option to purchase 8,670 shares.
 The grants to our executive officers featured performance based vesting and represent the equity component of our 2010 compensation program for executive officers.
 Each executive officer received two options to purchase a total of 11,560 shares.
 The remaining options to purchase a total of 321,769 shares of our common stock were granted to other employees of our company.
-Based on the difference between the exercise price of the options and \$13.50, the price to the public in this offering multiplied by the number of shares granted, the current value of the option granted to each director would be \$44,477 and the current value of the option granted to each executive officer would be \$59,303.
-Using this same approach, the total current value of options granted to all other employees in January 2011 would be \$1.65 million.
+Based on the difference between the exercise price of the options and \$14.50, the mid-point of the range set forth on the cover page of this prospectus, multiplied by the number shares granted, the current value of the option granted to each director would be \$53,119 and the current value of the option granted to each executive officer would be \$70,825.
+Using this same approach, the total current value of options granted to all other employees in January 2011 would be \$2.0 million.